-- No rambling, no nonsense, no small talk.
+No rambling, no nonsense, no small talk.
 Straight to the point.
-TOPMAN states their delivery deals clearly at the top, using colours that make it stand out from the rest of the content of the email.
+TOPMAN states its delivery deals clearly at the top, using colors that make it stand out from the rest of the content of the email.

-- Use both color and position to make things stand out: put things at the top, in bright colours, and they will get noticed.
+Use both color and position to make things stand out: put things at the top, in bright colors, and they will get noticed.

 Downloadable holiday emailing checklist

-Our downloadable Holiday Emailing Checklist help you define a Holiday Email Strategy that will win your customers over, with all you need to know, from setting your goals to that last-minute deliverability check.
+Our downloadable Holiday Emailing Checklist helps you define a holiday email marketing strategy that will win your customers over, with all you need to know, from setting your goals to that last-minute deliverability check.

 The holiday season is just around the corner, and there’s more to do than just dust off our Christmas jumpers and light up the whole neighborhood with our festive decorations.